kkirby/PHP-PhoneNotify-Call-Script-Generator/readme.md

 7. file\_get_contents

 ##What's not supported but my have support in the future?
-1. Double and/or conditionals
-2. Native Variable Increasing
+1. Native Variable Increasing

     $i++
+3. and/or conditionals in while loops

-3. Do/While loops
+2. Do/While loops
-4. break/continue statements in while loops.
+3. break/continue statements in while loops.

 ##What's not supported and never will be?
 1. Classes